 Recipe Tips

-- For crispier results, pat the chicken dry with paper towel before spraying with cooking spray.
+- For crispy golden chicken, pat the raw chicken dry with a paper towel first before spraying with cooking spray.

-- Turn the oven to broil in the last 3-5 minutes for an even crispier skin.
+- Turn the oven to broil for the last 3-5 minutes for an even crispier skin.
+Keep a close eye on the chicken because it can burn quickly.

 - Cooked chicken should reach 165°F when poked with a meat thermometer.